-Children should always ride in a rear-facing position until at least age 1.
-The American Academy of Pediatrics recommends that children rear-face until at least the age of 2 or have outgrown the weight or height restrictions of their rear-facing seat.
+The American Academy of Pediatrics recommends that children rear-face until they have outgrown the weight or height maximums of their rear-facing seat.
 In addition, many states have passed laws requiring children sit rear-facing until the age of 2.
 Other states have proposed the law but it has not yet been passed.
 Fortunately, many seats have higher rear-facing weight limits now to help keep children rear-facing as long as possible!

 Children who have outgrown the weight or height limit of their rear-facing car seat should transition to a forward-facing seat with a harness.
 Keep your child in their forward-facing car seat with harness until they have outgrown the weight or height limit seat by the car seat manufacturer.
 Many forward-facing only seats offer the option to remove the harness once the child outgrows it and continue to use the seat as a booster with a seat belt.

-Children may begin riding in a booster as early as 4 but the best practice is to keep the child using a harness as long as possible.
+Children may begin riding in a booster as early as 4 but the minimum recommended age is 5.
+Best practice is to keep the child using a harness as long as possible.
 Many car seats manufactured today have higher harness weight limits to enable growing children to remain in a harness longer before transitioning to a seat belt in the booster.

-Booster seats help keep the child restrained safely until reaching 4'9".
+Booster seats help keep the child restrained safely until reaching 4'9" and can meet all the criteria to "5-step".

 Once a child reaches 4'9" which is often between ages 8-12 and can pass the 5-step test, he or she can usually transition to a seat belt without the use of a booster.
 Always use a lap and shoulder seat belt for the best protection.